Dhaka’s air quality continues to be moderate

-Under the influence of rains, Dhaka, the overcrowded capital city of Bangladesh, has ranked 75th on the list of cities with the worst air quality with an AQI score of 50 at 9:30am on Sunday morning.
+Dhaka, the overcrowded capital city of Bangladesh, has ranked 35th on the list of cities with the worst air quality with an AQI score of 64 at 9:40am on Sunday.

 Dhaka’s air was classified as ‘moderate,’ referring to a light healthy threat, according to the AQI index.
-The air quality continued for the second consecutive day on Sunday and the first working day of the week.
+Such air quality has continued over the past few days.

 When the AQI value for particle pollution is between 50 and 100, air quality is considered ‘moderate’, usually sensitive individuals should consider limiting prolonged outdoor exertion, between 101 and 150, air quality is considered ‘unhealthy for sensitive groups’, between 150 and 200 is ‘unhealthy’, between 201 and 300 is said to be 'very unhealthy', while a reading of 301+ is considered 'hazardous', posing serious health risks to residents.

-Democratic Republic of the Congo’s Kinshasa, Indonesia’s Jakarta and Bahrain’s Manama cities respectively occupied the first, second and third spots on the list, with AQI scores of 158, 131, and 110 respectively.
+Dubai, Addis Ababa, and Kinshasa, respectively, occupied the first, second, and third spots on the list, with AQI scores of 159, 155, and 153.

 The AQI in Bangladesh is based on five pollutants: particulate matter (PM10 and PM2.5), NO2, CO, SO2, and ozone.